kourgeorge/project-origin/docs/Scientific.md

 In the intelligence realm, first, it is a realistic environment for training intelligent creatures with various skills.
 Second, it may provide us with a deeper understanding of the development of complex skills from basic actions.
 Third, it can show us how intelligence and evolution, are two different mechanisms that affect each other and "cooperate" to build intelligence.
+In biology complex behavior is explained by evolutionary concepts such as nature selection, however, in intelligence studies, behaviour is explained by the concept of promoting individual current and future reward.
+However, we think that studying both of these aspects together and the affect one has on the other, may make our understanding much deeper.
+Intriguing and counter intuitive behaviour may be explained only when both nature and nurture are considered.

 Below are several example questions embodying these aspects:
  - Can we create intelligent creatures that can develop survival skills such as collaboration and communication?